BoyangL1/Gridpe/README.md

 This is the official implementation of **GridPE**, a biologically inspired positional encoding method based on periodic spatial codes observed in grid cells.
 GridPE approximates shift-invariant attention kernels using structured Fourier embeddings, and is applicable to both 2D vision transformers and 3D point cloud transformers.

 ---
-## Gridattn
+## GridPE-Attention
-Our core implementation of GridPE Attention is provided in [`gridAttn.py`](/PCT/gridAttn.py), making it easy to integrate GridPE into other repositories as well.
+The core implementation of GridPE Attention is available in [`gridAttn.py`](/PCT/gridAttn.py), making it easy to integrate into other repositories.

 ## 📁 Project Structure